-Despite calling the compendium of their work Genetics and the Social Behavior of the Dog, which might seem to imply that the research found strong implications for the role of heredity in behavior, the work at Jackson Laboratory found only moderate to low heritabilitiesn average of 27% (Dewsbury, )for behavioral traits. s Dewsbury astutely pointed out, this result only indicate that in those specific test conditions there was a large influence of the environment.
-Heritability values do not actually indicate the degree of genetic influence, or lack thereof, on the behavior of interest, nor are heritabilities to other studies.
-There were breed differences on different tasks, but correlations were low suggesting that there was not a unified single factor underlying the behavioral results (Dewsbury, ).
-As Scott noted, "genetics does not put behavior in a straitjacket" (quoted in Dewsbury, , p.
+Despite calling the compendium of their work Genetics and the Social Behavior of the Dog, which might seem to imply that the research found strong implications for the role of heredity in behavior, the work at Jackson Laboratory found only moderate to low heritabilities—an average of 27% (Dewsbury, in press-a)—for behavioral traits.
+As Dewsbury astutely pointed out, however, this result only indicated that in those specific test conditions there was a large influence of the environment.
+Heritability values do not actually indicate the degree of genetic influence, or lack thereof, on the behavior of interest, nor are heritabilities able to be extrapolated to other studies.
+Scott and Fuller (1965) found breed differences on different tasks, but correlations were low, suggesting that there was not a unified single factor underlying the behavioral results (Dewsbury, in press-a).
+As Scott noted, "genetics does not put behavior in a straitjacket" (quoted in Dewsbury, in press-a, p.
 21).
-As his work progressed, Scott changed positions from one that asserted a strong genetic influence, to one emphasizing the "plasticity and the flexibility of behavior" (Dewsbury, , p.24).
+As his work progressed, Scott changed positions from one that asserted a strong genetic influence, to one emphasizing the "plasticity and the flexibility of behavior" (Dewsbury, in press-a, p.24).

-One concept that emerged from the Jackson Laboratory work that has attained widespread recognition is that of critical periods (e.g, Scott, 1958), a concept that Scott developed from embryology and for which he may be best known (Dewsbury, ).
+One concept that emerged from the Jackson Laboratory work that has attained widespread recognition is that of critical periods (e.g., Scott, 1958), an idea that Scott developed from embryology and for which he may be best known (Dewsbury, in press-a).
 The concept of critical periods suggests that there are certain juvenile phases during which the presence or absence of certain stimuli and experiences will have long-lasting effects in the adult, and any missed opportunities during the critical period are largely irremediable once that window of opportunity has closed.
 Based on the Jackson Laboratory work with puppy development, Scott and Marston (1950) identified four different stages in puppy development.
-Of the greatest practical implication was the socialization period, in which exposure to stimuli, especially social stimuli such as humans or conspecifics, was deemed essential if the puppy was to grow up to exhibit friendly social behavior to humans or conspecifics.
+Of the greatest practical implication was the socialization period, in which exposure to stimuli, especially social stimuli such as humans and conspecifics, was deemed essential if the puppy was to grow up to exhibit friendly social behavior to humans and conspecifics.

 In 1968, the dog laboratory at Jackson Laboratory closed.
 John Paul Scott had departed three years earlier, taking a position at Bowling Green State University.
-At Bowling Green, he established a colony of dogs and continued to publish on dog behavior, especially focusing on the critical period hypothesis and the role of experience in these critical periods in affecting attachment (e.g., Compton & Scott, 1971; Gurski, Davis, & Scott, 1980.
+At Bowling Green, he established a colony of dogs and continued to publish on dog behavior, especially focusing on the critical period hypothesis and the role of experience during critical periods in affecting attachment (e.g., Compton & Scott, 1971; Gurski, Davis, & Scott, 1980).

 The influence of Scott and Fuller's work cannot be overstated for research that focuses on dog behavior, development, or genetics.
 It is unlikely that such a large endeavor, including the careful breeding and rearing of many dogs, will be undertaken again in the foreseeable future.
 Their 1965 treatise is an oft-cited data source, especially in the fields of development and behavioral genetics.
-Many researchers passed through the Jackson og Laboratory, particularly through the summer research program that Scott arranged.
-Thus, though the research conducted in this program often does not bear Scott or Fuller's name, a quick glance at the acknowledgements or grants that funded the work point to Jackson Laboratory at Bar Harbor.
+Many researchers passed through the Jackson Dog Laboratory, particularly through the summer research program that Scott arranged.
+Thus, although the research conducted in this program often does not bear Scott or Fuller's name, a quick glance at the acknowledgements or grants that funded the work point to Jackson Laboratory at Bar Harbor.
 For example, Walter C. Stanley at the National Institute of Mental Health (NIMH) published four fascinating papers on humans and human interaction as reinforcers for normal and deprived dogs (Bacon & Stanley, 1963, 1966; Stanley, 1966; Stanley, Morris, & Trattner, 1965).
-Thus, the oeuvre emanating from Scott and Fuller's endeavor is even greater than indicated by a search for either of their names.
+The oeuvre emanating from Scott and Fuller's endeavor is much greater than indicated by a search for either of their names.